-Sharing of Best Practices and Lessons Learned in Integrating CBDRM into Development Plans and Programs agenda and recognition of CBDRM partners.
-CBDRM must also be integrated into local development plans.
-Increased coordination with CBDRM partners is required to avoid duplication of initiatives.
+Sharing of Best Practices and Lessons Learned in Integrating CBDRM into Development Plans and Programs

 Viet Nam

 Nguyen Si Nuoi, Deputy Chief CCFSC Standing Office, and Vu Xuan Viet, CARE International

 Offering an overview of CBDRM planning in Viet Nam, this presentation described government efforts to integrate DRR into socio-economic development plans in all regions at all sectors of the country.
 CBDRM strategy is embedded in the National Strategy Perspectives recently developed.
 Cooperating with UNESCAP and ADPC, the government is developing its CBDRM Strategic Action Plan with the participation of different stakeholders.
 Through DIPECHO partners, five initiatives are being implemented which support a community based approach to disaster management.
 These include integrating CBDRM into urban planning, the education system, and long-term multi-sector plans as well as incorporating results of Community Disaster Risk Reduction Assessments into the local government disaster mitigation plans.